Elizabeth Avery Scott

 A coming-of-age play about body image and sexual assault.

-First performed 2-4 July, 2019, at the Perform Australia theatre.
+First performed 2-4 July, 2019, at the Perform Australia Theatre, Canberra.
 Directed by James Scott.

 Original cast: